Oslo pollen forecast — Ekeberg Park neighborhood

 Is pollen high in Oslo right now?

-On 25 June 2026, overall pollen levels in Oslo are moderate.
-Cypress is the main contributor to airborne pollen, while grass and birch remain at lower levels
+On 16 July 2026, overall pollen levels in Oslo are moderate.
+Grass is the main contributor to airborne pollen, while cypress remain at lower levels

 Will pollen levels change in Oslo tomorrow?

-On 26 June 2026, pollen conditions in Oslo will be similar to today, with birch at low levels, cypress at medium levels, grass at medium levels
+On 17 July 2026, pollen conditions in Oslo will be different from today, with cypress at low levels and grass continuing to decline

 Is pollen expected to decrease in Oslo this week?